-for example, :LLOCO .
+for example, :LLOGO .

-Then LLOGO will print out some initial messages, including its version number and LISP's and will ask you some questions.
+Then LLOGO will print out some initial messages, including its version number and LISP's.
+LLOGO has available several packages of special functions, and you will be asked which of these you are going to use.
+If you are at TV console, the first question will be